-The Company has generated losses since inception, used substantial cash in operations, has a working capital deficit at June 30, 2022 and anticipates it will continue to incur net losses for the foreseeable future.
+The Company has generated losses since inception, used substantial cash in operations, and anticipates it will continue to incur net losses for the foreseeable future.
 The Company's future success depends on its ability to obtain additional capital and/or implement various strategic alternatives, and there can be no assurance that any financing can be realized by the Company, or if realized, what the terms of any such financing may be, or that any amount that the Company is able to raise will be adequate.
+If the Company is unable to obtain funds when needed or on acceptable terms, the Company then will be unable to continue the commercialization of Twirla, and be required to cut operating costs, and forego future development and other opportunities.
 Based upon the foregoing, management has concluded that there is substantial doubt about the Company's ability to continue as a going concern through the 12 months following the date on which this Quarterly Report on Form 10-Q is filed.